 The Town of Dalton has a five-member Select Board with staggered three-year terms.
-A professional staff that works for the Select Board includes the Town Manager, Town Counsel, a full-time clerk and a part-time clerk.
+A professional staff that works for the Select Board includes the Town Manager, Town Counsel and a full-time Executive Assistant.

 The members of the Select Board are the Town’s Chief Elected Officials and play an important role in coordinating the Towns policy and its strategic direction.
 This can occur in many ways; including coordination of other boards’ activities, hearing appeals and resolving problems that are not resolved at lower levels, and offering direction to their professional administrator, the Town Manager.